-In addition to the natural fluxes of carbon through the Earth system, human activities, particularly fossil fuel burning and deforestation, are also impacting carbon dioxide levels in the atmosphere.
+In addition to the natural fluxes of carbon through the Earth system, human activities, particularly fossil fuel burning and deforestation, are also affecting carbon dioxide levels in the atmosphere.

-With the arrival of the Industrial Revolution in 1750, humans needed new sources of fuel to power their activities.
+With the arrival of the Industrial Revolution in 1750, humans needed new sources of energy to power their activities.
 The answer was hydrocarbon fuels such as oil, coal and natural gas.
-While effective, they also came with a cost: when the bond between hydrogen and carbon is broken during combustion, they emit carbon dioxide and other greenhouse gases into our atmosphere.
+While effective, they also came with a cost: when the bond between hydrogen and carbon is broken during combustion, the carbon, hydrogen, and oxygen recombine to form carbon dioxide, water vapor and other greenhouse gases that are emitted into our atmosphere.

-These activities effectively move carbon more rapidly into the atmosphere than it is removed naturally through the sedimentation of carbon, causing atmospheric carbon dioxide steady-state concentrations to increase.
-Also, by clearing forests to support agriculture, we transfer carbon from living biomass into the atmosphere (dry wood is about 50 percent carbon).
+These activities move carbon more rapidly into the atmosphere than it is removed naturally through the sedimentation of carbon, causing atmospheric carbon dioxide steady-state concentrations to increase.
+Also, by clearing forests to support agriculture, we transfer carbon from living biomass into the atmosphere.
+(Dry wood is about 50 percent carbon.)
 The result is that humans are adding ever-increasing amounts of extra carbon dioxide into the atmosphere.

-The concentration of carbon dioxide in Earth's atmosphere has increased from about 280 parts per million before the Industrial Revolution to more than 380 parts per million today.
+The concentration of carbon dioxide in Earth's atmosphere has increased from about 280 parts per million before the Industrial Revolution to more than 400 parts per million today.
 The recent rate of change is both dramatic and unprecedented.
-As reported by the Intergovernmental Panel on Climate Change last year, carbon dioxide levels have risen by 30 parts per million in just the last 17 years.
+As reported by the Intergovernmental Panel on Climate Change, carbon dioxide levels have risen by 40 parts per million in just the last 20 years.
 Previous increases of that size took 1,000 years or longer.
-Analyses of ice core samples from Greenland and Antarctica reveal that atmospheric carbon dioxide concentrations are higher today than at any time in the last 650,000 years.
+Analyses of ice core samples from Greenland and Antarctica reveal that atmospheric carbon dioxide concentrations are significantly higher today than at any time in that record, which spans 800,000 years.

-The burning of fossil fuels by humans, with contributions from the manufacture of cement, is responsible for more than 75 percent of the increase in human-produced carbon dioxide emissions since the beginning of the industrial era.
-We know that humans have added more than 200 billion tons of carbon to Earth's atmosphere since 1958.
-Those emissions are currently adding almost 30 billion tons of carbon dioxide to the atmosphere each year, and this rate of emission is increasing.
-Each four billion tons of fossil carbon burned raises the atmospheric carbon dioxide concentration by about one part per million.
+The burning of fossil fuels by humans, with contributions from the manufacture of cement, is currently adding nearly 40 billion tons of carbon dioxide to the atmosphere every year, and this rate of emission is increasing.
+Each 4 billion tons of fossil carbon burned raises the atmospheric carbon dioxide concentration by about one part per million.
 Every one billion tons of carbon emitted into the atmosphere corresponds to 3.67 billion tons of carbon dioxide.

-In addition, as much as 5.5 billion tons of additional carbon dioxide are released each year by biomass burning, forest fires and land-use practices such as "slash-and-burn" agriculture.
+In addition, up to 3 billion tons of additional carbon dioxide are released each year by biomass burning, forest fires and land-use practices such as "slash-and-burn" agriculture.
 Combined, these activities have increased atmospheric carbon dioxide levels by almost 20 percent during the past 50 years.

-Scientists know the increases in atmospheric carbon dioxide concentration are caused primarily by human activities because fossil fuel carbon has a different ratio of heavy to light carbon atoms.
+Scientists know the increases in atmospheric carbon dioxide concentration are caused primarily by human activities, because fossil fuel carbon has a different ratio of isotopic heavy-to-light carbon atoms.
 A relative decline in the amount of heavy carbon-13 isotopes in the atmosphere points to fossil fuel sources.
 Also, the burning of fossil fuels depletes oxygen and lowers the ratio of oxygen to nitrogen in the atmosphere.